basho/basho_docs/source/languages/en/riak/tutorials/Secondary-Indexes---Examples.md

 ## Count objects in a bucket based on the $bucket index

-The following example performs a secondary index lookup on the $bucket index like in the previous examle and pipes this into a MapReduce that counts the number of records in the 'mybucket' bucket.
+The following example performs a secondary index lookup on the $bucket index like in the previous example and pipes this into a MapReduce that counts the number of records in the 'mybucket' bucket.
 In order to improve efficiency, the batch size has been increased from the default size of 20.

 ```bash
 curl -XPOST http://localhost:8098/mapred